-The verifier will conduct a joint observation with your mentor for QA purposes and will also check your further progress towards evidencing the Teachers' Standards in the production of a progress portfolio.
+A verifier will conduct a joint observation with your mentor for QA purposes and will also check your further progress towards evidencing the Teachers' Standards in the production of a progress portfolio.

 When you've finished

 The verifier will evaluate the final assessment, compiled by your mentor, at the end of the 12 weeks and successful candidates will be awarded QTS.

 Expectations for your employer

 It's expected that during the 12 weeks your employer will give you sufficient opportunity to meet the Teachers' Standards.
-Your employer will need to agree to provide you with:
+It is expected that your employer will provide you with:

 - a teaching timetable that will give you the opportunity to demonstrate competence against the Teachers' Standards.
 This includes the opportunity to work across the age ranges within the Primary phase (3 to 11) or Secondary phase (11 to 16 or 14 to 19)